status-im/swarms/ideas/88-dapp-experience.md

 ### Requirements & Dependencies

+- Idea #154 - Web3 Support
+- Idea #163 - ERC-721 Supports

+To some extent also #101 - Extensions (transitively)

+**At the moment, this idea is blocked by #154 and #163 and all available effort should be directed to those swarms instead.**

 ### Minimum Viable Product

-MVP for this is a fixed initial DApp Catalog
+MVP for this is a DApp Catalog with nice, fully functional, good looking and representative DApps that Status users can interact with.

+## Dates

+### Iteration 0

+Goal Date: 2018-04-05

 Description: Currently we have 4 Ropsten dapp suggestions in the hardcoded list under Open DApp.
 This list should be expanded to include 12 DApps total.
-These dapps should be verified to work reasonably well (i.e. at all) and the selection should depend on currently selected network (only
+These dapps should be verified to work reasonably well (i.e. at all).
-Mainnet and Ropsten in scope for this MVP).

-## Dates
-Goal Date: 2018-04-18

-Description: Initial DApp Catalog

-Testing Days required: ?
+Use this list for the Mainnet dapps - https://docs.google.com/spreadsheets/d/1cPjVu5AizyGgz6J4PJwK62LQfB8LHTnPmAdJvyBqQLE/edit#gid=492008138

+### Iterations 1 - N

+Description: New onboarding process for dapps that showcases most representative dapps and collectibles available in Status.

 ## Success Metrics